• Skip to primary navigation

 My Personal Prayer for You

 Lord, when we’re spent and weary of trying so hard, You are the One who encourages us.
 Teach us how to depend on You, to rest in You, and to bask in the sweetness of Your presence.
 Help us to be wise with the time and resources You have given us, and to be content in each day’s tasks.
 Forgive us for the pride that prevents us from finding Your healing.
 Thank You for giving us friends and loved ones to help share our burdens.
-Most of all, thank you, Lord, for loving us just as we are.
+Most of all, thank You, Lord, for loving us just as we are.

 Day-votedly Yours,